 Agribusiness

-Agribusiness involves a range of activities focused on optimizing the cultivation and distribution of crops and livestock.
-Design Thinking projects in this industry could enhance production efficiency, reduce resource usage, streamline supply chains, improve collaborative partnerships, and refine sales and marketing strategies to boost profitability and sustainability.
+Agribusiness involves a diverse range of stakeholders, from farmers and growers to logistics managers and marketers, all working to optimize the cultivation and distribution of crops and livestock.
+By applying a human-centered approach through Design Thinking, projects in this industry can address the specific needs of these user segments to enhance production efficiency, reduce resource usage, streamline supply chains, improve collaborative partnerships, and refine sales and marketing strategies.
+This ensures greater profitability, sustainability, and value for everyone involved.

-• (01) Improving production, quality, and yield, including optimized planting, growing, and harvesting of crops and care of livestock
+- Helping farmers and agricultural workers improve production, quality, and yield, including optimized planting, growing, and harvesting of crops and care of livestock.

-• (03) Supply chain optimization, including just-in-time (JIT) delivery of harvested crops and livestock, minimizing storage and associated costs and improving quality and time to market
+- Empowering supply chain managers and logistics coordinators to optimize just-in-time (JIT) delivery of harvested crops and livestock, minimizing storage and associated costs, and improving quality and time to market.

-• (04) Improving partnerships between growers, livestock owners, suppliers, and processors
+- Facilitating collaboration between growers, livestock owners, suppliers, and processors to improve partnerships.

-• (05) Improving sales and marketing with the delivery of the right products to market at the right time, improving revenue, and reducing surplus
+- Helping marketing professionals and business owners improve sales and marketing by delivering the right products to market at the right time, increasing revenue, and reducing surplus.

 Industry #2